havardgulldahl/boxee-addon-nrk/README.md

 This app -- code and artwork -- is released under a nice GPL3 license.

 So you can do what you want with it, as long as you share your results.
-It's fun that way!
+Isn't that fun!
 (More details available, read LICENSE.txt)

 ### This app is based upon hard work -- by others ###